vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

-# Deploying VMware Tanzu for Kubernetes Operations on vSphere with vSphere Distributed Switch Using VMware Service Installer for VMware Tanzu
+# Deploying VMware Tanzu for Kubernetes Operations on vSphere with vSphere Distributed Switch Using Service Installer for VMware Tanzu
-The following provides the steps for deploying VMware Tanzu for Kubernetes Operations on vSphere with vSphere Distributed Switch using VMware Service Installer for VMware Tanzu.
+The following provides the steps for deploying VMware Tanzu for Kubernetes Operations on vSphere with vSphere Distributed Switch using Service Installer for VMware Tanzu.

 This deployment uses Tanzu Kubernetes Grid and references the design provided in [VMware Tanzu for Kubernetes Operations on vSphere Reference Design](https://docs.vmware.com/en/VMware-Tanzu/services/tanzu-reference-architecture/GUID-reference-designs-tko-on-vsphere.html).